cmda-minor-web/web-app-from-scratch-2122/course/week-3.md

 ## 3. Refactor code into modules

 Now that you have gained a better understanding, using the diagrams, it may be time to refactor the structure of your app.
 In other words, how are you going to code or refactor the various actors and the dependencies between them in your app?
-Split up your coe into modules.
+Split up your code into modules.

 #### Resources